Should You Buy The Comandante C40 MK3 Hand Coffee Grinder?

 the Comandante grinder Review

-We took a deep look into the Comandate grinder to see how it help up in more than just the grinding department.
-Sure, we looked at grinding consistency, but also looked its build quality, its capacity, and a few other things that will help you decide if it’s the right choice for you.
+We took a deep look into the Comandante grinder to see how it held up in more than just the grinding department.
+Sure, we looked at grinding consistency, but also looked at its build quality, its capacity, and a few other things that will help you decide if it’s the right choice for you.
 Here’s how we rated it, overall:

 Grind Consistency – 5/5

 The grind capacity on the Comandante hand grinder is nothing short of impressive.
-This grinder uses a stepped grind adjustment system that can grind fine enough for turkish coffee and coarse enough for french press.
+This grinder uses a stepped grind adjustment system that can grind fine enough for Turkish coffee and coarse enough for french press.
+It’s even great for pour over!

 The Comandante provides more than enough accuracy and choice for even the pickiest of coffee drinkers.